 PhD Scholarship from the Kim Hee-Kyung Foundation for European Humanities

 ‘Republicanism in the age of commerce and revolutions: Barère’s reading of Montesquieu’, French History 30:3 (September 2016), pp. 354–375.

-‘Volney and the French Revolution’, Journal of the History of Ideas (forthcoming in 2017)
+‘Volney and the French Revolution’, Journal of the History of Ideas (forthcoming: accepted for publication)

 ‘Jonathan Israel, Revolutionary Ideas: An Intellectual History of the French Revolution from the Rights of Man to Robespierre’, History of European Ideas 41:6 (2015), pp. 825–830.